utkarshk384/airis-ui/README.md

 2. Use stitches for custom styling
 3. Any `10px` font size used in the figma design file will be rounded to `12px` in the code
 4. Any `13px` font size used in the figma design file will be rounded to `14px` in the code

+## Creating a new API route

+Run the command `yarn create-api API_NAME`.

+This will create three new files in the `src/api` folder.

+1. The first one is the handler file which will contain the logic for the API.

+2. The second one is the hook file which will export custom react query hook.

+3. Finally, the last is the types file which will contain the types for the API.

+NOTE: It is preferrable to use small case for the `API_NAME` while using the command.
+The text case will be automatically be handled.